Medical Billing and Coding Jobs in North Dakota

 - Website: www.st.alexius.org

 Founded in 1885, St. Alexius currently houses 306 beds.
-It was a Thomson Reuters Top 100 hospital in 2007 and 2008.
-Their services include cancer treatment, children’s health, heart and vascular treatment, a rehabilitation center, neuroscience, orthopedics, and more.
+Its services include cancer treatment, children’s health, heart and vascular treatment, a rehabilitation center, neuroscience, orthopedics, and more.
 Employee benefits at St. Alexius include retirement plans, paid time off, and tuition assistance, as well as medical, dental, vision, health, and life insurance.

 Medical Billing and Coding Salary in North Dakota

-North Dakota does not have a high number of people working in the medical billing and coding profession compared to other states, but this is largely due to the state’s small population.
-The percentage of people working in the profession remains high.
-According to the U.S. Bureau of Labor Statistics, there were only 610 individuals working in the field in 2010, but there were 1.65 jobs per 1,000 occupations within the state.
+North Dakota does not necessarily have a high number of people working in the medical billing and coding profession compared to other states, but this is largely due to the state’s small population.
+It still has a high concentration of jobs in this occupation; according to the U.S. Bureau of Labor Statistics, there were around 890 individuals working in the field in 2016, but there were 2.08 jobs per 1,000 occupations within the state.

-In addition, the BLS reports that the already low unemployment rate in North Dakota has decreased slightly over the past six months, decreasing from 3.2% in January of 2012, to 2.9% in June of 2012.
+In addition, the BLS reports that the already low unemployment rate in North Dakota has decreased slightly over the past six months, from 2.7% in April 2017 to 2.4% in September 2017.
 In particular, jobs in the information and education and health services sectors have been on the rise.
-You can find more information below, outlining the current state of employment for medical billing and coding professionals in North Dakota, which comes from information provided by the BLS.
+Below, you can find more information outlining the current state of employment for medical billing and coding professionals in North Dakota.

 One of the most important aspects of becoming a professional medical billing and coding specialist is becoming certified in the field.
 National certification is available through the American Academy of Professional Coders (AAPC).
 The AAPC’s certifications are recognized by employers, physician societies, and government organizations.
 According to the BLS, most employers prefer billing and coding specialists to be certified.
 To gain the AAPC’s basic Certified Professional Coder (CPC) credential, many applicants complete an accredited associate degree program, gain the required amount of professional coding experience, and pass an exam.
 Many online medical billing and coding programs will prepare students for the certification examination, while others may even offer students the ability to take the examination during the program.